-Changes to structure are already happening following the introduction of the new Cochrane branding which allows the organization to present a different external face to the internal accountability and support structure within which a Group works (i.e., the terminology 'Branch of ...' is no longer used externally, with branches instead being referred to simply by their country name, e.g., Cochrane Austria).
+Changes to structure are already happening following the introduction of the new Cochrane branding in 2015, which allows the organization to present a different external face to world compared to the internal accountability and support structure within which a Group works (i.e., the terminology 'Branch of ...' is no longer used externally, with branches instead being referred to simply by their country name, e.g., Cochrane Austria).

 The review proposes that small Groups, called Affiliates, can be set up to deliver a basic level of functions.
-These Affiliates could remain as they are; concentrate and expand their activities on a single function (e.g., translation); or they can follow a developmental pathway to become a larger Associate Centre (formerly Branch) conducting more functions and then later potentially becoming a Centre.
-It is hoped that this more graduated range of Group types will allow for a developmental pathway but also provide for more flexible country and regional presence: e.g., a Centre with a network of Affiliates in the same country reporting to it (particularly where the country is large and there is regional diversity); or a Centre made up of collaborating Associate Centres in different locations.
+These Affiliates could remain as they are; concentrate and expand their activities on a single function (e.g., translation); or they can follow a developmental pathway to become a larger Associate Centre (formerly Branch) conducting more functions; and then later potentially becoming a Centre (if there is not an already recognized Centre in their country).
+It is hoped that this more graduated range of Group types will allow for a developmental pathway but also provide for more flexible country and regional presences: e.g., a Centre with a network of Affiliates in the same country reporting to it (particularly where the country is large and there is regional diversity); or a Centre made up of collaborating Associate Centres in different locations.
 Additionally, across some regions we may establish Networks of Cochrane Groups, that could link a Centre(s), Associated Centres and Affiliates as developed by the Iberoamerican Cochrane Centre.
-This provides a way to create a coordinated yet flexible Cochrane presence across a region.
+These new structures provide ways to create a coordinated yet flexible Cochrane presence across a country or region.